cbutler112358/cbutler112358.github.io/_pages/about.md

 <p>
 I am a postdoctoral research scholar in the Department of Entomology at the University of Georgia, where I work with
 <a href="https://site.caes.uga.edu/agroecology/bill-snyder-2/" target="_blank"  rel="noopener noreferrer">Dr. Bill Snyder</a>.
 My current work focuses on developing models for agricultural pest forecasting and management.
-My work is
 </p>

 <p> I received my Ph.D. in the Biomathematics from